asr1/digital-garden/src/site/notes/Thoughts/The Price of College Education.md

 When I started writing this, I couldn't find the SMBC above, and now I see that I'm treading old ground.

+A colleague of mine (JW) points out that education is free online.
+If the goal is learning, that's true. (though I do have thoughts about being [[Misc/Self-taught\|Self-taught]])

 ## See Also

 [[Misc/Cost Disease\|Cost Disease]]